 We have incurred losses in each year since our inception in December 1997.
-Our net loss was \$30.3 million, \$16.1 million and \$14.3 million for the years ended December 31, 2015, 2014 and 2013, respectively.
-Our net loss was \$7.8 million and \$23.5 million for the three and nine month periods ended September 30, 2016.
-As of September 30, 2016, we had an accumulated deficit of \$188.3 million.
+Our net loss was \$28.7 million, \$30.3 million and \$16.1 million for the years ended December 31, 2016, 2015 and 2014, respectively.
+Our net loss was \$7.5 million for the three months ended March 31, 2017.
+As of March 31, 2017, we had an accumulated deficit of approximately \$201.0 million.

 Specialty pharmaceutical product development is a speculative undertaking, involves a substantial degree of risk and is a capital-intensive business.
 We expect to incur expenses without corresponding revenues until we are able to obtain regulatory approval and subsequently sell Twirla in significant quantities, which may not happen.
 We have devoted most of our financial resources to research and development, including our non-clinical development activities and clinical trials.
-We expect to incur increased expenses as we conduct our additional Phase 3 clinical trial for Twirla, respond to the CRL and supplement our NDA with the results of the trial, complete the qualification and validation of our commercial manufacturing process, advance our other product candidates and expand our research and development programs.
+We expect to incur increased expenses as we complete the development of Twirla, respond to the CRL and supplement our NDA with the results of the SECURE clinical trial, complete the qualification and validation of our commercial manufacturing process, initiate pre-launch commercial activities, commercially launch Twirla, advance our other product candidates and expand our research and development programs.
+Substantially all of our resources are currently dedicated to developing and seeking regulatory approval for Twirla.
+We will require additional capital for the commercial launch of Twirla, if approved, as well as advancing the development of our other product candidates.
 To date, we have financed our operations primarily through sales of common stock, convertible preferred stock and convertible promissory notes and to a lesser extent, through term loans and government grants.
 Our product candidates will require the completion of regulatory review, significant marketing efforts and substantial investment before they can provide us with any revenue.